 By providing a sense of purpose for the different areas on campus, it feels natural to flow from one area to another depending on your activity.

-4. So what’s next now that Assiniboine has a campus master plan?
+What’s next now that Assiniboine has a campus master plan?

 The work is not over yet—in fact, it’s just beginning.
 The campus master plan is a starting point; it will play an integral role in our college’s planning processes.